y-board/light-the-y/_modules/variables.md

 leds_set_color(currentLed, 255, 0, 0);
 ```

 As you probably guessed by the lights on your board turning on, adding `++` to our variable name (with a semicolon at the end) increments the number our variable represents by 1.
+This is exactly the same as if we had written `currentLed = currentLed + 1`.
 We've now turned on the first four LEDs on without hard-coding their numbers anywhere!

 ## Exploration

 1. Divide `currentNote` by 2 using the following code snippet: `currentNote = currentNote / 2;` Play a sound again.
 How does our new sound compare to our old one?

-1. See what happens if you multiply or divide `currentNote` by powers of 2 and use it to play a sound.
+1. See what happens if you multiply or divide `currentNote` by powers of 2 (2, 4, 8, 16) and use it to play a sound.
 For example, how does the sound compare to our old ones if we write `currentNote = currentNote * 8;`?
     * Hint: when we divide and multiply the frequency of notes by powers of 2, we get "octaves".
 For Middle C, this means we get higher or lower C notes.

 1. Light up three additional LEDs in the same way we did above.